FatihKoz/DisposableAirports/README.md

 28.OCT.25

-* Initial Release
 * Add setting for update only option (prevents new airport creation)
 * Fixed DispoBasic helper usage
+* Fixed some typo error in readme and flash messages

+28.OCT.25

+* Initial Release